bcnmy/docs/docs/tutorials/sessionkeys/batchedTransferWithSession.md

 ```

-Now simply add this method to the onClick event ofour button
+Add this method to the onClick event of the button.

 ```
 return(